Keynotes

 Prof. Wei’s research expertise spans media effects, communication technologies, and he is also a trailblazer in mobile communication research.
 He has contributed significantly to this area, including a notable retrospective work titled “Mobile communication research in 15 top-tier journals, 2006–2020: An updated review of trends, advances, and characteristics,” published in Mobile Media & Communication in 2022.
 Furthermore, he has edited books entitled “Mobile media and civic Activism: Asian cases, experiences, and theories,” which was published by Springer in English and by the Global Citizenship Education Center at National Chiao Tung University in Chinese.

-Associate Professor, Department of Communication Studies, Hong Kong Baptist University
+Associate Professor, Department of Interactive Media, Hong Kong Baptist University